top of page

 Stress responses are designed to keep us safe, but in children, they often highlight needs that are not being met.
 Your child is not deliberately being badly behaved: they may be overtired, hungry, afraid, unsure, or feeling lonely.
 Stress response in children can manifest in various ways, maybe you have heard of Flight Flight and Freeze.
 These are some typical behaviours around these responses:

-FIGHT: Yelling, using mean words, hitting, kicking, biting, oppositional and defiant.
+Fight: yelling, using mean words, hitting, kicking, biting, oppositional and defiant.

-FLIGHT: Running away, restless, hyperactive, anxious, scared, and overwhelmed.
+Flight: running away, restless, hyperactive, anxious, scared, and overwhelmed.

-FREEZE: Shutting down, verbally unresponsive saying 'I don't know a lot zoned out & daydreaming.
+Freeze: shutting down, verbally unresponsive saying 'I don't know a lot zoned out & daydreaming.

-Other Warning signs and potential situations that can cause stress and anxiety can be found here.
+A more comprehensive list of stress responses.
+Other warning signs and potential situations that can cause stress and anxiety.

-A change of routine: During term-time, your child's day is organized for them, so they know what they are doing and when.
+During term-time, your child's day is organized for them, so they know what they are doing and when.
 Holidays have less structure, with more opportunity for spontaneity and, while sometimes exciting, changes in routine can be a massive trigger to children already prone to anxiety.

-Sleep: Stick to your child’s same sleep routine if you can, even when away.
+Stick to your child’s same sleep routine if you can, even when away.
 Varying sleep routines by more than an hour can take your body a week to readjust to.
 For young children, try and plan days out around their naps, or take a tent to the park or beach so they can sleep there, instead.
 Did you know that lack of sleep can affect emotions, mood, brain function appetite, immune system, and body weight?
+If you or your child are having difficulty sleeping, you'll find a link to my free sleep tips booklet at the end of this article.

-Mornings: Try to stick to a regular wake-up time each day, and ensure your child has a good breakfast, to keep their body fueled and regulated.
+Try to stick to a regular wake-up time each day, and ensure your child has a good breakfast, to keep their body fueled and regulated.
 It helps children to know what the day ahead holds, as much as possible, so use this time to talk through what everyone will be doing.
 Ask whether they have any questions, as these can help you allay the worries or anxiety they might have.

-Food: Regular meals and healthy snacks help with mood and prevent meltdowns caused by hunger.
+Regular meals and healthy snacks help with mood and prevent meltdowns caused by hunger.
 It is fine for them to have treats occasionally, but limit anything containing caffeine, or sugar (chocolate contains both!), to the morning or early afternoon.

 After eating sugary foods, our body tends to produce high doses of insulin to combat the sugar high.
 Once that rush comes to an end, it causes low blood sugar levels, making you feel irritable, tired, and anxious, and can cause headaches, shakiness, and dizziness.
 Caffeine is a stimulant, which means it increases activity in your brain and nervous system, making it difficult to relax or sleep.
 It can take up to 10 hours to completely clear caffeine from your bloodstream.

-Hydration: This is always important, but it is also essential in higher temperatures.
+This is always important, but it is also essential in higher temperatures.
 Being properly hydrated helps to balance mood.
 If your child will not drink water, pure juice watered down is better than squash.
 Did you know that drinking enough water can help you think clearly, regulate your body temperature and prevent constipation & kidney stones?
 The recommendation is that 1-3-year-old children drink approximately 4 cups of liquid a day – milk or water.
 This increases as they get older around 5 cups for a 4-8-year-old, and 7-8 cups for older children.
 As an adult, it is recommended that you drink at least 2 liters of water a day.

-Step back: When a child acts out or melts down, there's a reason for it, even if it doesn't always seem that way.
+When a child acts out or melts down, there's a reason for it, even if it doesn't always seem that way.
 It is easy, as a parent, to become angry or overwhelmed when confronted by a seemingly unreasonable child, but it will help you both if you can stay calm.
 Take some deep breaths and encourage your child to do the same, before figuring out the cause of their outburst.
 There's a link to some deep breathing exercises below.

-Tapping: If your child is extremely upset, tap lightly down either side of their spine.
+If your child is extremely upset, tap lightly down either side of their spine.
 Similar to acupuncture, EFT (or ‘tapping’) works by sending calming signals to the part of the brain that deals with stress responses.

-Talking: If your child is worried about something specific, such as starting a new school in September, or upcoming exams, this may be playing on their mind and causing distress.
+If your child is worried about something specific, such as starting a new school in September, or upcoming exams, this may be playing on their mind and causing distress.
 Make time to talk to, and reassure them.
 Give clear responses to questions and, if you don’t know the answer, tell them you will find out for them.
 Often, stress and anxiety come from imagining the worst-case situation, or from fear of the unknown.
 Our brains do not know the difference between what we are actually experiencing and what we are imagining: the stress response is the same.

-We are human: Please remember: no one is perfect!
+Please remember: no one is perfect!
 Even the best plans go astray: you are only human, so be kind to yourself and allow time for your own feelings.
 There are lots of ways to manage or reduce stress and anxiety, and many only take a few minutes, so can be easily incorporated into daily life.
 You can find short exercises and suggestions about how to reduce your stress and relax in the free-to-join Facebook group The Holistic Wellbeing Sanctuary link below.

 Christine Murray is an Intuitive Holistic Therapist, Healer & Trainer, working online she specialises in supporting you to address, manage and overcome your child's stress, anxiety, and resulting challenging behaviours.
 Christine lives in South London, with her supportive husband, two teenage sons, and a beautiful cat called Smokey.